Industry Specification Group (ISG) Permissioned Distributed Ledger (PDL) Activity Report 2021

 Distributed ledger technologies record transactions and their details in multiple places at the same time, eliminating the need for a centralized data store or administration functionality as with traditional databases.

-Our ISG on Permissioned Distributed Ledgers (PDL) is exploring the challenges presented by the operation of permissioned (managed) distributed ledgers.
-It also addresses application scenarios, functional architecture and solutions for the operation of permissioned distributed ledgers, including interfaces/APIs/protocols and information/data models.
+Our Industry Specification Group on Permissioned Distributed Ledgers (ISG PDL) is exploring the challenges presented by the operation of permissioned (managed) distributed ledgers.
+The group also addresses application scenarios, functional architecture and solutions for the operation of permissioned distributed ledgers, including interfaces/APIs/protocols and information/data models.

-GR on inter-ledger interoperability - describes key elements of interoperability to exchange information between different ledgers, and to mutually use information that has been exchanged
+- A Group Report describing the key elements of interoperability to exchange information between different ledgers, and to mutually use the information that has been exchanged

-MI on research landscape – to facilitate exchange of information within ETSI ISG PDL on related research projects under EU Horizon 2020 programme
+- A further exploration of the PDL research landscape to facilitate information exchange on PDL related research projects under the EU Horizon 2020 programme.

 - A White Paper entitled “An Introduction of Permissioned Distributed Ledger (PDL)” was finalized, prior to its publication in January 2022.